TheHeidal/Hush-House/Entities/Dewulfs/Hendrik Dewulf.md

 ---
 > 'Who returned loyalty for loyalty and curse for curse'

 Hendrik Dewulf was the first of the Barons Brancrug.
 He was first a prince, then leader of a company of soldiers that patrolled [[the Bounds]], but was granted [[Brancrug Isle]].
+He was the father of [[Thomas Dewulf]]

 # Soldiering
 In 1527, he participated in a sack of Rome[^1].